3-dimensional matching: Approximation algorithms

 There is a very simple polynomial-time 3-approximation algorithm for 3-dimensional matching: find any maximal 3-dimensional matching.
 Just like a maximal matching is within factor 2 of a maximum matching, a maximal 3-dimensional matching is within factor 3 of a maximum 3-dimensional matching.

 For any constant ε > 0 there is a polynomial-time (4/3 + ε)-approximation algorithm for 3-dimensional matching.

 However, attaining better approximation factors is probably hard: the problem is APX-complete, that is, it is hard to approximate within some constant.

 It is NP-hard to achieve an approximation factor of 95/94 for maximum 3-d matching, and an approximation factor of 48/47 for maximum 4-d matching.
 The hardness remains even when restricted to instances with exactly two occurrences of each element.

 Parallel algorithms

-There are various algorithms for 3-d matching in the Massively parallel computation model.
+There are various algorithms for 3-d matching in the massively parallel communication model.